 Bad light is any light incompatible with our evolutionary biology.

 And the modern era has changed our relationship with light.
-Instead of alternating between healthy light (like the sun) and shade, we now spend our days inside buildings designed to shield from natural light.
-Light bulbs keep us productive into the wee hours.
-Until recently, light bulbs mimicked the sun.
+Instead of alternating between healthy light (like the sun) and shade, we now spend our days inside buildings designed to shield us from natural light.
+Then, when we should be asleep, light bulbs keep us productive into the wee hours.
+Until recently, the technology inside light bulbs mimicked the sun.